wasicse/diSBPred/ReadMe.md

 docker pull wasicse/disbpred:latest
 ```
 #### Run run_diSBPred using Docker image
 - Create the run_diSBPred container.
-The script will mount input fasta, and outputs directorries form the current (run_diSBPred) directory (downlaoded from GitHub) into the docker container.
+The script will mount input fasta, and output directories from the current (run_diSBPred) directory (downloaded from GitHub) into the docker container.

 ```
 ././run_diSBPred_Docker.sh $(pwd)/Input/input.txt Output